nhoizey/eleventy-plugin-link_to/README.md

 You can also use `{% link_to "/notes/2019/03/10/hello/" %}`, if you use Eleventy's default permalinks.

-## Use only a fragment or a slug/pathStem/URL
+## Use only a fragment of a slug/pathStem/URL

 You can also use just a fragment of the content's slug (or pathStem, or URL) if you know that there is no ambiguity with another content.